 The typical rate of running a PPC ad is $1 to $2 per click.
 For some industries, the rates go as low as a few cents per click.
 The higher the competition for the keyword that triggers the ad, the higher the cost.
 Highly competitive fields, such as law and real estate, can cost a business an arm and a leg for every ad click.

 The average click-through rate for Facebook ads is somewhere around 0.1%, give or take.
 Google is doing significantly better, with a CTR of 0.4%.
-Even though the percentages seem low, the number of people who see the ad determines the success of the ad campaign.
+Even though the percentages seem low, the number of people who see the ad determines the ad campaign’s success.

-Any business that expects a quick return on their investment in PPC will likely be disappointed.
-The revenue highly depends on the time of year, what audience is targeted, and how effective their own website is, as well as factors related to the economy of shoppers.
-A gross margin that ranges between 50% and 100% of the invested funds can be considered a good ROI for Google Ads.
+Any business that expects a quick return on its investment in PPC will likely be disappointed.
+The revenue highly depends on the time of year, what audience is targeted, how effective their own website is, and factors related to shoppers’ economy.
+A gross margin ranging between 50–100% of the invested funds can be considered a good ROI for Google Ads.

-When PPC ad implementation is conducted properly, using the best advertisers available, statistics show that businesses double their investment.
+When PPC ad implementation is conducted accordingly, statistics show that businesses double their investment using the best advertisers available.
 We mentioned that $120,000 was the average yearly investment amount, and that amount can bring $240,000 in new business.